Zehelein/pg-transactional-outbox/lib/README.md

 position of the replication slot on the publisher to keep track of where it is in the stream.
 The position defines the last data record that the client successfully consumed and acknowledged.
-It is not possible to acknowledge only specific messages - everything up to this position is acknowledged.
+It is not possible to acknowledge only specific WAL records - everything up to this position is acknowledged.

 In this way, the publisher and subscriber can maintain a consistent position in the replication stream, allowing the subscriber to catch up with any changes